-- The use of encryption routines and a file encryption option have been provided. - Mobile devices are encrypted. - · Network access security has been set up. - Only approved hardware and software are used. - Network components are protected. - The network is segmented. - There is separation between testing and productive environments. - · Critical services are subject to monitoring. - Open-source database (SQL) query options are restricted. - The secure disposal of information (certified in accordance with DIN 66399) is guaranteed.
+- Confidentiality of data is ensured by using encryption and key management routines in line with industry standards. - For data in transit a TLS session is established between the browser and web server.
+Commercial strength 256-bit keys are used for the encrypted session. - Data centres are protected by the highest level of physical security in line with industry standards. - Business applications on mobile devices are encrypted. - · Network access security has been set up. - Only approved hardware and software are used. - · Network components are protected. - The network is segregated. - There is separation between testing and productive environments. - Critical services are subject to monitoring. - Database access is restricted applying a need-to-have approach. - The secure disposal of information (certified in accordance with DIN 66399) is guaranteed.